 The otters are semi-aquatic, entirely at home in water where fish and aquatic invertebrates form the main diet.
-Our region apparently has been marginal to their geographic range, with a limited number of records in historic times.
+The Sea Otter occurs in the coastal areas, but inland, there are a limited number of records of otter in historic times.
 Re-introductions into New Mexico are currently occurring.

 The weasels, including ferrets, are terrestrial animals adapted for going into burrows after prey.
 As such, they are short-legged and long-bodied, allowing these animals of relatively high body mass to enter burrows of relatively small diameter.
 They also have the reputation of viciousness out of proportion to their size.

 The third line of adaptation is for digging out burrows rather than going in after the prey.
 The American Badger is our representative.
 Unlike the slimly built weasels, the body, and especially the forelimbs, are massive.

 Both the weasels and the badger are well represented as fossils in our region.

 Sangamon: Costa Mesa Santa Isabel (Jefferson 2014); U.S. Veterans Hospital, Long Beach (Jefferson 2014: as Enhydra sp.); San Pedro Lumber Co.
 (Jefferson 1991b).